Skip to main content

 I think I first read The Chrysalids when I was about eleven, and all that I remembered of it was the heroine's russet dress*.
 At least, that's all I consciously remembered, but when I re-read the book this year I realised that the world of Mortal Engines owes much to John Wyndham's descriptions of a low-tech future in which own own society is just a dim and confused memory.
 There must be any number of books which take a similar approach, but I suspect that this was one of the first, and is still one of the finest.
 It was certainly the first that I encountered.

 Reading it for a second time, I was impressed by Wyndham's lean prose and the swift pace at which the story moves.
 It's not a big book, but it deals with big ideas.
-The young protagonists are sympathetic, but the fears of their persecutors are understandable.
-The children's fate is in the balance right to the end.
+The young protagonists are sympathetic, but the fears of their persecutors are understandable too.
+The children's fate hangs in the balance right to the end.
 It's not a YA novel - there was no such animal in 1955, when The Chrysalids was published - but it's just the sort of adult book which can be enjoyed by reasonably confident younger readers too.
 I wish I had rediscovered it sooner.

 * I was a romantic child, and I hoped that a tall girl in a russet dress would play a part in my own teenage years.
 (She never did show up.)